 The contract was due to expire at the end of the 2013/ 2014 league season.

-However, Glo failed to meet sponsorship obligations to the Ghana FA which led to the termination of the contract leaving telecom company with outstanding debts to the Ghana FA.
+However, Glo failed to meet the sponsorship obligations to the Ghana FA which led to the termination of the contract leaving the telecom company with outstanding debts to the Ghana FA.

-Following the arbitration and agreement, GLO made a first payment of $500,000 to the GFA in 2018 with an agreement to pay the subsequent $1m which was delivered this week.
+Following the arbitration and agreement, GLO made a first payment of $500,000 to the GFA in 2018 with an agreement to pay the rest later which they subsequently paid $1m of that this week.